Connect with others who understand.

 Another member said, “I am having more days of wanting to go to the emergency room.
 Always in pain — I don’t know what to do!”

-Debilitating fatigue, weakness, and other symptoms can affect your quality of life, but they may not indicate a relapse.
+Debilitating fatigue, weakness, and other symptoms can affect your quality of life, but they may not indicate a multiple sclerosis relapse.
 Understanding more about which symptoms suggest a relapse can help you recognize when you might need emergency medical care.

 What Is an MS Relapse?